 Health Care Services

 PPSENFL’s public affairs and advocacy work strives to build and train a larger, stronger, more diverse base of supporters to advocate for reproductive rights and mobilize against policy attacks.
 Through coalition partners, engagement of young professionals, volunteers, college students, patient advocates and supporters, we promote solutions to improve the availability of reproductive health care in Florida.
 Individuals are identified to take a leadership role, such as lead a phone bank, canvass neighborhoods, host a house party or be a lobby day leader.
 PPSENFL has a successful history of organizing and movement building among Planned Parenthood affiliates, especially with young activists.
-We have over 332,000 members in our Planned Parenthood Action Network (PPAN), a coalition base of 58 organizations represented on monthly calls organized by PPSENFL, and 7 Generation Action college chapters with members at FSU, UF, FAU FIU, Miami Dade, Palm Beach State College and FAMU.
+We have nearly 400,000 members in our Planned Parenthood Action Network (PPAN), a statewide and national coalition base of 63 organizations represented on monthly calls organized by PPSENFL, and 14 Generation Action college chapters with members at FAMU, UF, FSU, UCF, FSC, NCF, FIU, UM, Miami Dade College, FGCU, USF Tampa and St. Petersburg, FAU, and Palm Beach State College.

-Evidence Based Teen Pregnancy Prevention Program: Teen Outreach Program(r) (TOP(r))
+Evidence Based Teen Pregnancy Prevention Programs: (TOP ®) and FLASH

 Our Education Department is built on the belief system that youth should be valued and given all opportunities to grow.
-TOP® provides the foundation for our facilitators to contribute to the Life Skills, Healthy Behaviors, and a Sense of Purpose that the youth of our communities need during their journey through adolescence.
+Through two evidence-based programs, teens learn about life skills, healthy behaviors, and tools to talk to their parents about difficult conversations as they make their journey through adolescence.

-Planned Parenthood’s community education and outreach also includes sexuality information and education for teens, adults and parents during health center visits and in the community.
-Educators provide lifesaving information to 4,000 teens, young adults, parents and community members each year in Miami.
-Presentations are available to any youth serving agencies and organizations at health fairs, after-care programs, juvenile justice services, schools and community groups, with instruction in breast health, human development, relationships, personal and interpersonal skills, sexual health, sexual harassment, and parent education.
+Planned Parenthood’s community education and outreach also includes sexuality information and education for teens, adults, and parents providing lifesaving information to 4,000 teens, young adults, parents, and community members each year in Miami.